Nbobertz/lcproblems_solutions/restofLeetcode/DSA_Prep/Journal_leet.md

 As the title suggests.
 I have obligaitons to go to an amusment park today.
 SO I only got a chance to do two problems.

 But I will keep going.

+## Day 78: 12/28/25: Was At Event, Finally Got Back
+I had to go to an event today, finally got back.
+I am going to keep notes on each problem I solve along with the pattern.
+Further I started doing these steps for each problem
+First, read the problem out-loud.
+Ask clarrifying questions give an example input and an example output Second, capture edge constraints.
+What if there was negative numbers for example Third, talk about the possible algorithms and data structures we could use Fourth, start coding up a solution
+Fifth, explain your code
+Sixth, run code and think of optimisations.

+Doing two pointer like this today.
+Problems done so far == 1